codenart/codenart.github.io/_posts/2-css/2017-08-24-css-6-border-properties.md

 The `border-box` value will tell web browsers that border will be drawn inside container's area.

-To make it clearer, the example below will demonstrate those two values of the `box-sizing` property.
+To make it clear, the example below will demonstrate those two values of the `box-sizing` property.

 `HTML code:`